2024-11-09

 The I/O pins on the underside of the XIAO do not have Arduino names even if the XIAO ESP32C6 Pin List appears to assign such names to three of them.

-There are significant differences between the boards that are not visible when just looking at the common configuration of all XIAO boards.
+There are significant differences between the boards that are not visible.
 The ESP32-C6 has a second core which is RISC-V just as the main core.
 However, it would be a mistake to think of the ESP32-C6 as a dual-core microcontroller in the same vein as the "classic" ESP32 and the Raspberry Pi RP-2040.
 The ESP32-C6 cores are very asymmetric with the main core running at 160 MHz and the second core running at a much slower 20 MHz.
 The second core called the ULP (presumably standing for ultra-low power) plays an important role in the nominal 15 µA current drain in deep sleep mode, where the single RISC-V core ESC32-C3 can only go down to 44 µA.

 The asymmetry between the two RISC-V cores of the ESP32-C6 is not limited to their frequency.
 As I understand it, the ULP has access to only I/O pins 0 to 7 of the ESP32-C6.
 On the XIAO ESP32C6, this means that 7 of the 8 ULP I/O pins are available.